Preparing to promote your music

 Artwork and press shots

 Great images and artwork can help your release to stand out.
 Think about how you want to represent yourself.
-Collect all relevant images, including a press shot, ideally with no words or logo (having words or a logo makes it harder for curators to use within their content).
+Collect all relevant images, including a press shot, ideally with no words or logos (having words or a logo on an image makes it harder for curators to use it in their content).
 Make sure the images are high-res as they may be used across social media, on websites and even in print.

 Budgets and expectations

 Have a budget in mind.
-This can be as low as the cost of the campaign, which is £36 (which is around $45), particularly if you are looking for free Spotify playlisting and social shares.
-Or it can be more if you want to engage with paid music promotions.
-A total budget of £100 should get you around 8-10 pieces of coverage and more than 30 playlist adds.
+This can be as low as the cost of the campaign, which is £36 (about $45), particularly if you are only looking for free Spotify playlisting and social shares.
+Or it can be more if you want to engage with paid music promotion.
+A total budget of £100 should get you about 8-10 pieces of coverage and more than 30 playlist adds.

 Free Spotify playlist adds and social shares

-Exposure to 100s of blogs, playlists, stations, and influencers
+Exposure to hundreds of blogs, playlists, stations and influencers

 Access to our marketplace of vetted curators